programs-page-banner-img

 preparedness-rapid-response-img

-Our IAC training is a comprehensive, robust training designed to build staff capacity and maximize your organization’s systems and strategies to achieve your goals related to increasing access to quality health care for agricultural workers and their families.
-The training strives to achieve four main objectives:
+Our IAC training program is a comprehensive, robust training designed to build staff capacity and strengthen organization systems that support increased access to full-scope, consistent primary health care services for MSAWs.
+The training strives to achieve four core objectives:

-• Increase knowledge and ability to identify and document all agricultural workers and their family members in the registration process
+• Enhance knowledge and skills to identify and document all MSAWs and their family members during the registration process

-• Develop appropriate strategies to elicit needed information
+• Develop effective strategies to elicit needed information

-• Strengthen participants’ capacity to assess and revise patient registration and outreach processes as needed
+• Strengthen organizational capacity to regularly assess and refine patient registration and outreach processes

-Start planning your next steps toward ensuring access to care for your Ag worker patients.
+Start planning your next steps toward reaching your Program goals.

 Complete the IAC Pre-Assessment questionnaire today!